Skip to content

 If you're unsure whether your change is high-risk, it probably is.
 Ask.

 Never touch conflict markers manually.
+Never manually address code review comments.

 Merge and Handoff to PM